wallarm/product-documentation/docs/latest/updating-migrating/older-versions/what-is-new.md

 The newly released product features are also supported by the new NGINX-based Docker image of the new format.

+## Optimized cloud images

+The [Amazon Machine Image (AMI)](../../installation/cloud-platforms/aws/ami.md) and [Google Cloud Machine Image](../../installation/cloud-platforms/gcp/machine-image.md) have been optimized.
+Key updates include:

+* The cloud images now use Debian 12.x (bookworm), the latest stable release, replacing the deprecated Debian 10.x (buster) for enhanced security.
+* Updated to the newer version of NGINX, 1.22.0, replacing the previous 1.14.x version.
+* Support for processors with ARM64 architecture, which is automatically identified during the installation process.
+* The cloud images are now built using the [all-in-one installer](../../installation/nginx/all-in-one.md), which changes its internal directory structure:

+      * Log file directory: `/var/log/wallarm` → `/opt/wallarm/var/log/wallarm`.
+      * Directory with files containing credentials for the Wallarm node to connect to the Cloud: `/etc/wallarm` → `/opt/wallarm/etc/wallarm`.

+The newly released product features are also supported by the cloud images of the new format.

 ## New blocking page

 The sample blocking page `/usr/share/nginx/html/wallarm_blocked.html` has been updated.
 In the new node version, it has new layout and supports the logo and support email customization.